Emergency Community Support Program

 Emergency Community Support (ERCS) Overview

-The Emergency Community Support Program, as part of Region 3 Behavioral Health Administration, is responsible for providing voluntary and short term follow up services, coordination and continuity of care to individuals who have been admitted to an acute psychiatric care setting or are at risk of being admitted.
+The Emergency Community Support Program, as part of Region 3 Behavioral Health Administration, is responsible for providing voluntary and short term follow up services, coordination and continuity of care to individuals with complex needs.
 Region 3 ERCS values the individualism of each consumer and believes each consumer is an essential part of the community.
 The ERCS Coordinator will assist consumer by linking them with appropriate services and/or supports to meet individualized needs.

-This short term program aims to assist transition age youth and adults who have recently experienced a mental health related crisis to achieve goals of stabilization, increased independence, and community integration.
-The Emergency Community Support Coordinators provide on-going support and advocacy for a period of up to twelve weeks, or as determined by individual need.
+This short term program aims to assist transition age youth (ages 14 to 26 years) and adults who have recently experienced a mental health and/or addiction related crisis to achieve goals of stabilization, increased independence, and community integration.
+This program also assists individuals in Buffalo County jail or Phelps County jail who are struggling with mental health or addictions.
+The Emergency Community Support Coordinators provide on-going support and advocacy for 90 days to 120 days or as determined by individual need.

 There is NO fee for Region 3 Emergency Community Support Service Coordination.